baaam24/gellrich_scripts/README.md

 (can also be used for submitting)

 2) submit:
-Submits all different conformere input files of Gaussian16 or ORCA to the respective programs.
+Submits all different conformere input files of Gaussian16 or ORCA in their respective folders to the respective programs.
 (the different conformeres have to be stored in folders with the names K followed by two digits)

 3) out2xyz: